opensearch-project/documentation-website/_im-plugin/notifications-settings.md

 Use notification settings to configure notifications about long-running index operations.
 Set up automatic [notifications]({{site.url}}{{site.baseurl}}/observing-your-data/notifications/index/) when long-running index operations are complete by [using Notifications in OpenSearch Dashboards]({{site.url}}{{site.baseurl}}/dashboards/im-dashboards/notifications/) or through the API.

 Configuring notification settings is useful for long-running index operations, such as `open`, `reindex`, `resize`, and `force merge`.
-When you send a request for those operations and set the `wait_for_completion` parameter to `false`, the operation will return immediately and the response will contain a task ID.
+When you send a request for those operations and set the `wait_for_completion` parameter to `false`, the operation returns immediately and the response contains a task ID.
 You can use that task ID to configure notifications for this operation.

 ## Configuring notification settings